Grumpy Finance 24-Hour Trading Volume Hits $11,791.00 (GRUMPY)

-Grumpy Finance (CURRENCY:GRUMPY) traded flat against the US dollar during the 1-day period ending at 20:00 PM ET on March 9th.
-One Grumpy Finance coin can now be bought for $0.0000 or 0.00000000 BTC on exchanges.
-Grumpy Finance has a market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
-In the last seven days, Grumpy Finance has traded flat against the US dollar.
+Grumpy Finance (GRUMPY) traded flat against the US dollar during the one day period ending at 11:00 AM E.T. on March 16th.
+One Grumpy Finance coin can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last week, Grumpy Finance has traded flat against the US dollar.
+Grumpy Finance has a total market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.